railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 Various reports designed for financial analysis are based on the analytic accounts.
 Most of those are available directly from the tree of accounts or from the form view of the account.

-Analysis per account
+Analysis per Account
 --------------------

 From an `Analytic Account` form, click on one of the :guilabel:`REPORTS` buttons to select a report.
-Open ERP provides the following financial analyses from the analytic accounts (and maybe more, depending on the additional installed modules):
+OpenERP provides the following financial analyses from the analytic accounts (and maybe more, depending on the additional installed modules):

 *  :guilabel:`Cost Ledger`,